RobertDWhite/WhiteMatterTech/content/onion/tor-bridges-kubernetes/index.md

 This post therefore contains no bridge addresses, fingerprints, ports, or certificates, including my own.
 The implementation pattern is reproducible, while the active instance remains undisclosed.
 Operators should place bridge-specific configuration in a private repository from the first commit: Git history persists, and an initial public disclosure cannot be fully withdrawn.

-The namespace is named `<private-namespace>`.
+The namespace uses a non-descriptive name.
 This choice removes a trivially searchable identifier; it does not constitute a substantive security boundary.

 --------------------------------------------------------
 # The Blueprint